Home Warranty Maintenance Requirements: What You Must Do

 Refrigerator Clean condenser coils, check door seals Every 6-12 months

-Washer / Dryer Clean lint trap/vent, inspect water hoses Every 1–3 months
+Washer / Dryer Clean lint trap after every load, inspect water hoses every 6 months Ongoing

 Electrical Panel Licensed electrician inspection Every 3-5 years